saipraneethEdutechex/ContactAppAndCovidTracker/README.md

+# Contact Management and Covid Tracker App

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).